Ultrasound-based detection of flow fronts in injection molds

 IMG 5192 scaled Moldsonics K2022

-The K2022 trade show was an excellent opportunity for us to make valuable contacts in the plastics and rubber industry.
-We had many interesting discussions with potential customers, were able to network with other companies and find out about the latest developments in the industry.
-We are convinced that the contacts we made at the trade show will be of great benefit to our company in the future and we are very excited about the upcoming cooperations.
+The K2022 trade show was an excellent opportunity for us to establish valuable contacts in the plastics and rubber industry.
+We had many interesting conversations with potential customers, were able to network with other companies, and learned about the latest developments in the industry.
+We are confident that the contacts we made at the trade show will be of great benefit to our company in the future, and we are very much looking forward to the upcoming collaborations.

 Overall, the K2022 trade show was a fantastic experience for our company.
-We were able to present our new sensor system to a large and diverse audience and made many valuable contacts in the plastics and rubber industry.
-We are already looking forward to the next show and hope to be part of this important and innovative industry event in the future.
+We were able to showcase our new sensor system to a large and diverse audience and made many valuable connections within the plastics and rubber industry.
+We are already looking forward to the next trade show and hope to continue being part of this important and innovative industry event in the future.

 K2022 – Official Press Release